axel883/windows-ai-docs/docs/get-started-desktop.md

 ## Next steps

 Hooray, you've got object detection working in a C++ desktop application!
-Next, you can try using command line arguments to input the model and image files rather than hardcoding them, similar to what the sample on GitHub does.
+Next, you can try using command line arguments to input the model and image files rather than hard-coding them, similar to what the sample on GitHub does.
 You could also try running the evaluation on a different device, like the GPU, to see how the performance differs.

 Play around with the other samples on GitHub and extend them however you like!